JoyKuan/DS560-HW2/README.md

 System: MacOS
 The instructions and details will be clearly described below.

 ## Step 1.
-Clone DS560-HW2 into your local repository
+Clone DS560-HW2 into your local repository  (Question 1)
 Clones the repository, DS560-HW2, into a newly created directory with git clone <url>.
 For example, if you want to clone the Git linkable library called DS560-HW2, you can do so like this:
 ```bash
 git clone https://github.com/JoyKuan/DS560-HW2.git
 ```

 ## Step 2.
-Create a blank environment on the local repository and name it dsci560H4
+Create a blank environment on the local repository and name it dsci560H4  (Question 1)
 1. Install virtualenv on the local repository on MacOS.
 ```bash
 pip install virtualenv